Karthikeyan1202/Academic-Management-System/README.md

 # 🏫 Academic Management System (AMS)

 📌 **UG Major Project | Consultancy-Based Project for Schools**
-A full-featured **Academic Management System (AMS)** built to digitalize and simplify school operations such as **student management, attendance, exams, and reporting**.
+A **complete Academic Management System (AMS)** designed to digitalize and simplify school operations such as **student management, attendance, exams, and reporting**.

-The system provides a **secure, efficient, and user-friendly platform** for teachers, administrators, and staff.
+The system provides a **secure, efficient, and user-friendly platform** for teachers, administrators, and staff — reducing paperwork and enabling data-driven decision-making.

 ---